rotki/rotki/docs/api.rst

    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.

-Getting yearnv2 finance vaults historical data
+Getting yearn finance V2 vaults historical data
 =============================================

-.. http:get:: /api/(version)/blockchains/ETH/modules/yearnv2/vaults/history
+.. http:get:: /api/(version)/blockchains/ETH/modules/yearn/vaultsv2/history

    .. note::
       This endpoint is only available for premium users